Bhaktisiddhanta Sarasvati: Recognition

-Srila Bhaktisiddhanta Saraswati Thakur Prabhupada's sesquicentennial celebration, at the ISKCON TOVP Temple in Mayapur.
+Bhaktisiddhanta Saraswati's sesquicentennial celebration at the ISKCON TOVP Temple in Mayapur.

 In November 2023, UNESCO included the 150th birth anniversary of "Srimad Bhakti Siddhanta Saraswati Goswami Prabhupada, philosopher, social reformer and eminent spiritual leader (1874-1937)" in its list of celebration of anniversaries with which UNESCO could be associated in 2024-2025.
 The inclusion was proposed by India with the support of Cuba, Kazakhstan, Russian Federation, Thailand and Vietnam.

-On February 8, 2024, a commemorative stamp and coin in his honor by Prime Minister Narendra Modi at a commemorative event for the 150th birth anniversary of Bhaktisiddhanta Sarasvati at the Bharat Mandapam.
+On 8 February 2024, Narendra Modi released a commemorative stamp and coin to mark the 150th birth anniversary of Bhaktisiddhanta Sarasvati.

-On March 29, 2024, the Bhaktivedanta Research Center organized an exhibition at the ISKCON TOVP Temple in Mayapur in honor of Srila Bhaktisiddhanta Saraswati Thakur Prabhupada's sesquicentennial celebration.
-This exhibition commemorates his life, spanning from his birth to his death, and emphasizes his role as a prominent figure in Gaudiya Vaishnavism and preaching globally.
-It presents his significant contributions to modern Gaudiya Vaishnavism, his extensive travels, the installation of Mahaprabhu's footprints, spiritual exhibitions across India, and his prolific writing and publishing endeavors.
-The exhibition includes original publications, rare photos, newspaper articles, handwritten manuscripts, and other historical documents.
+On 29 March 2024, the Bhaktivedanta Research Center organized an exhibition at the Temple of the Vedic Planetarium in Mayapur to mark the sesquicentennial of Bhaktisiddhanta Saraswati.
+The exhibition covered his life and work, including his contributions to Gaudiya Vaishnavism, travels, the installation of Mahaprabhu's footprints, spiritual exhibitions across India, and publications.
+The exhibition included original publications, rare photos, newspaper articles, handwritten manuscripts, and other historical documents.